- Home

 Peery Hotel at CNU

 The historic Peery is located three blocks from the principal venue of the Congress.
-Peery Hotel at CNU will take place in its wonderfully scaled lobby, bar, and conference rooms.
+Peery Hotel at CNU took place in its wonderfully scaled lobby, bar, and conference rooms.
 There are several ideas behind controlling the public rooms: 1) a nostalgia for CIAM’s famous cruise from Marseilles to Athens, during which debates led to game-changing urban initiatives, 2) the emerging initiative of the NextGen to have an off-site semi-structured venue, 3) a paper written by Matt Lambert for Living Urbanism, proposing how an alternative way for a Congress to be run – with emphasis on the physical layout, 4) to make more focused the unstructured time between the last daily event at the Congress and bedtime, 5) to avoid the loss of energy that often takes place when everyone decants without a particular gathering place, and 6) the ever-present desire to revert to the original, authentic Congress format.

 Tuesday, May 28